 - It has to draw attention.
 People use vivid colors for this, particularly yellow, red, and orange.
 This doesn’t mean that colors like blue or violet are wrong.
 You never know!
-I’m the fan of the thesis that your CTA button has to fit nicely to your landing page, but you can use a contrasting color on your CTA button as well.
+I’m a fan of the thesis that your CTA button should fit nicely into your landing page, but you can also use a contrasting color on your CTA button.
 Like, for instance, Spotify does:

 As you can see, the green button nicely contrasts with the orange background; the button is large and clearly visible.

 The 100% effective CTA strategies